yandex-cloud/docs/en/_includes/support/arrangements.md

 {{ yandex-cloud }} provides extended technical support Sunday-Thursday from 10:00 until 19:00.
-We aim to respond to your message within four hours.
+We aim to respond to your message or request within four hours.